Kausar-Dason/alx-zero_day/README.md

-This is the README.md for the root repository
+This is the README.md for the root repository.
+It's up to date!!